gamesbook/pyprototypr/docs/source/card_decks.rst

 centuries respectively.

-The massive rise in popularity of a game like *Magic the Gathering*, from the 1990s, has inspired the greater use of cards in all aspects of the modern board gaming experience, with cards taking the predominant role in many of them.
+The massive rise in popularity of a game like *Magic the Gathering*, from the 1990s onwards, has inspired the greater use of cards in all aspects of the modern board gaming experience, with cards or tiles taking the predominant role  in many of them.

 Basic Concepts